 A Chartered Tax Adviser, or CTA, holds the leading qualification in professional tax expertise and can be relied upon to provide the highest quality tax advice to business and personal clients.

 The CTA designation is recognised and respected internationally as a mark of technical excellence and professional integrity.

 A CTA has passed rigorous examinations demonstrating a high level of technical knowledge of the tax system.
 They are required to follow high ethical and professional standards, equivalent to the Professional Conduct in Relation to Taxation (PCRT) and Professional Rules and Practice Guidelines (PRPG) codes applying to CIOT members.
 They must also demonstrate that they are keeping their professional knowledge and skills up to date by undertaking Continuing Professional Development (CPD).

 CTAs are supported in this, and monitored to ensure they fulfil their commitments, by their membership of a respected professional body.
 In the UK this is the Chartered Institute of Taxation.
 In the Republic of Ireland this is the Irish Tax Institute.
 In Australia this is The Tax Institute.
 In Hong Kong this is the Taxation Institute of Hong Kong.
+And recently joining the CTA family is the South African Institute of Taxation.
 Each of the four bodies has its own disciplinary structure in place in the event of a client feeling their CTA has failed to meet these high professional standards.
 For the CIOT, this is the Taxation Disciplinary Board.